kirbycope/godot-super-mario-64/README.md

 ![Thumbnail](/ci/thumbnail.png)

 # godot-super-mario-64
-A remake of Super Mario 64 using the Godot Game Engine.
+A remake of Super Mario 64's opening scene using the Godot Game Engine.

 <details>
 <summary>Using Addons</summary>